nimbella/docs/docs/tieing-namespaces-to-projects.md

 There is no _required_ mapping between projects and namespaces.
 However, you will want to decide on the mapping you want and how to enforce that mapping within a team.

-The Nimbella CLI provides some enforcement assistance for one commonly occuring use case, which is one in which
+The Nimbella CLI provides some enforcement assistance for one commonly occurring use case, which is one in which

 - each namespace belongs to a project
 - a project can deploy to one or two namespaces (one for testing and one for production).